confidential-computing/governance/Board Meeting Minutes/CCC Board Minutes 2020-02-27.md

 **Move to approve minutes**

-1. The committee approves the minutes for the February 13, 2019 meetings (no abstentions, the TAC chair abstains).
+1. The committee approves the minutes for the February 13, 2019 meetings (no abstentions other than the TAC chair).

 **Action Item Review**